WolfgangAxel/ConGames/Python-Feud/Readme.md

 # Family Feud!
 A simple Python program to manage playing a "Family Feud"-style game with two teams.
 Probably best used for larger groups of people, such as a party or convention.
+Should be 100% cross platform!

 ## Requirements
 The csv, math, and Tkinter Python libraries (built on Python 2.7.11).